 DSL Builder and Evaluator

-DSL (Domain Specific Language) Builder and Validator is a feature designed to simplify the creation, modification, and testing of DSL rules across the Moveworks Environment.
-These rules are integral to mapping and executing customer-specific business use cases through tailored logic that interfaces with various system contexts.
-The feature is heavily used in the below customer phases :
+DSL (Domain Specific Language) Builder and Validator is designed to simplify the creation, modification, and testing of DSL rules used across the Moveworks.
+DSL rules are integral to applying customer-specific business process via logic defined by a Moveworks specific syntax that is able to interfaces with various system contexts.

 DSL fields can vary in complexity: